best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 [Code documentation](code_documentation.md) is essential for business continuity and sustainability.

-* Every function should be documented in the code, so that it is clear what the function is supposed to do.
+* Every function should be documented in the code, so it is clear what the function is supposed to do.
 * Function documentation should include what goes in and what comes out of each function.
 * Where code will be run or re-used by others, documentation should include usage examples and test data.